NickGeramanis/denoising-inpainting-lbp/README.md

 ![Damaged image](/images/boat-damaged.png)

-To perform denoising and inpainting on an image using the lbp algorithm, execute the function `denoise_inpaint()` of the `denoising_inpainting` module with the following parameters:
+To perform denoising and inpainting on an image using the LBP algorithm, execute the function `denoise_inpaint()` of the `denoising_inpainting` module with the following parameters: